vivekragunathan/vivekragunathan.github.io/content/post/2024-02-01-my-scala-story.md

 date: 2024-02-01
 tags: [ 'scala', 'journey' ]
 summary: |
-  I have been reading the _My Scala Story_ [series](https://softwaremill.com/blog/?tag=myscalastory) by Software Mill - short interview of the renowned experts about their Scala journey.
-I have not done anything substantial in the OSS space to be on Software Mill's radar but their series inspired me to share mine.
+  I have been reading the _My Scala Story_ [series](https://softwaremill.com/blog/?tag=myscalastory) by Software Mill - a short interview of renowned experts about their Scala journey.
+I have not done anything substantial in the OSS space to be on Software Mill's radar.
+But their series inspired me to share mine.
 So, here it goes ...

 ---

-I have been reading the _My Scala Story_ [series](https://softwaremill.com/blog/?tag=myscalastory) by Software Mill - short interview of the renowned experts about their Scala journey.
-I have not done anything substantial in the OSS space to be on Software Mill's radar but their series inspired me to share mine.
+I have been reading the _My Scala Story_ [series](https://softwaremill.com/blog/?tag=myscalastory) by Software Mill - a short interview of renowned experts about their Scala journey.
+I have not done anything substantial in the OSS space to be on Software Mill's radar.
+But their series inspired me to share mine.
 So, here it goes ...

 **How did you first get introduced to Scala, and what did you think about it?**

-About 6 years ago, I was kind of bored with main stream languages at the time.
-I had programmed for long with C++, Java, C#, Python and the like.
-I no longer wanted to write loops and such.
-I wanted to program on a higher plane (functional style).
+Around six years ago, I was tired of programming in the mainstream imperative languages - C++, Java, C#, Python, and the like.
+I was not interested anymore in writing loops and such.
+I wanted to program on a higher plane (functional style)

-I started dipping my toes in Scala.
-The syntax instantly impressed me - short and succinct yet expressive.
-The language dropped every bit of syntax that was conventional and redundant, which cuts to the chase.
-Types was the central idea.
-That got me hooked to Scala.
+I had begun exploring Scala.
+The syntax instantly impressed me - concise yet expressive.
+The language dropped every bit of conventional and redundant syntax, which cuts to the chase.
+Types were the central idea.
+That got me hooked on Scala.

 Also, I wasn't particularly interested in developing pet projects but wanted to use it as my primary language.
 Luckily, my new job at the time was Scala-based, which set me on a course to never let go of Scala.